This tutorial provides a basic Dart programmer’s introduction to working with gRPC.

 }

-implements all our service methods.
+RouteGuideService implements all our service methods.
 Let’s look at the

-, which just gets a Point
+simplest type first, GetFeature, which just gets a Point from the client and

-returns the corresponding feature information from its database in a Feature
+returns the corresponding feature information from its database in a Feature.

 /// GetFeature handler.
 Returns a feature for the given location.